Little-Podi/AdaWorld/docs/PLANNING.md

 > For Robosuite, you only require `5k_slice_rendered_256.hdf5`.
 >
 > For RoboDesk, you can use the scripted policies to generate the training trajectories locally if the download feels too slow.
+>
+> You may need to batchify the sampling, reduce the denoising steps (to 3), and turn off classifier-free guidance (use IdentityGuider), otherwise it could take days.

 ---